rsdoiel/picking-up-nodestack/README.md

 ## Introduction

 This is a self guided tour broken down into lessons, excersizes and homeworks.
-The lessons are a narrative sprinkled with short exercises meant to illustrate a particular point.
-Homeworks your jumping off point for exploring Node on your own.
+The lessons are narrative sprinkled, lists and short exercises meant to illustrate a particular point.
+Homeworks are your jumping off point for exploring Nodestack on your own.
 Homeworks will require additional independant research on your part to complete (e.g. looking up docs at nodejs.org or a modules' own website like yuilibrary.com or expressjs.com).

+The site is split into three parts:

+1) Picking up Nodestack - the basics of NodeJS
+2) Getting going with Mongo - the basics of this popular NoSQL DB from a Node perspective
+3) Front to back construction -
+	* prototyping from the browser and a minimal web server
+	* stubbing services from prototyping
+	* filling out responsive designed, API driven web system

 ## The lessons

 * [Getting Node setup and run](lesson-01.md)
 * [A simple project](lesson-02.md)